iVis-at-Bilkent/sbgnviz.js/README.md

       fitLabelsToNodes: function () {
         return false;
       },
+      // Whether to fit labels to a node's info boxes
+      fitLabelsToInfoboxes: function () {
+        return false;
+      },
       // dynamic label size it may be 'small', 'regular', 'large'
       dynamicLabelSize: function () {
         return 'regular';